OpenDive/OpenAIKit/README.md

 // Note: It's recommended to load the API Key through a .plist dictionary, rather than hard coding it in a String. let config = Configuration(organizationId: "INSERT-ORGANIZATION-ID", apiKey: "INSERT-API-KEY")

-// Create an `OpenAI` object using the Configuration object. let openAI = OpenAI(config)
+// Create an `OpenAIKit` object using the Configuration object. let openAI = OpenAIKit(config)
 ```

 From there, it's as easy as calling one of the provided function members.
 The code below demonstrates how you can generate an image using `createImage()`: